Woolaroc Spring Trail Ride

 The Woolaroc Spring Trail Ride includes overnight primitive camping on Friday prior to the ride, a morning and afternoon guided trail ride and admission to Woolaroc.
 The trail ride fee also includes lunch and dinner on Saturday.
 Riders must provide their own horses and gear.
 While not on the trail, participants can enjoy all that Woolaroc has to offer, including the on-site lodge and museum, featuring a premier Western art collection, one of the world's finest collections of Colt firearms and an extensive collection of Navajo blankets.

-Sign-in for those camping on Friday will begin in the afternoon with current coggins papers required upon arrival.
+Registration for the Woolaroc Spring Trail Ride will begin on Friday, with current coggins papers required upon arrival.
 Arrival and check-in time on Saturday is scheduled between 7am and 9am, while the trail ride will begin promptly at 9:30am.
 Total time in the saddle will be approximately five hours.
 All participants are encouraged to bring a camera, weather-appropriate clothing, a water canteen, rain poncho, sunscreen and insect repellent.

 Lunch typically consists of a sandwich, bag of chips and a cookie.
 Dinner typically consists of smoked meats, potato salad, baked beans and dessert.
 Lunches for non-riders are available by reservation only.
 Camping will be available Saturday night, additional charges apply.
 Pre-registration for the Woolaroc Spring Trail Ride is requested.